-The Society of Vertebrate Paleontology has drafted guidelines that include four categories of paleontological sensitivity for geologic units (formations) that might be impacted by a proposed project, as listed below:
+The Society of Vertebrate Paleontology (SVP) has drafted guidelines that include four categories of paleontological sensitivity for geologic units (formations) that might be impacted by a proposed project, as listed below (SVP 2010):

-- High Potential: Rock units from which vertebrate or significant invertebrate, plant, or trace fossils have been recovered. - Undetermined Potential: Rock units for which little information is available concerning their paleontological content, geologic age, and depositional environment, and that further study is needed to determine the potential of the rock unit. - Low Potential: Rock units that are poorly represented by fossil specimens in institutional collections or based on a general scientific consensus that only preserve fossils in rare circumstances. - No Potential: Rock units that have no potential to contain significant paleontological resources, such as high-grade metamorphic rocks and plutonic igneous rocks.
+- High Potential: Rock units from which vertebrate or significant invertebrate, plant, or trace fossils have been recovered. - Undetermined Potential: Rock units for which little information is available concerning their paleontological content, geologic age, and depositional environment, and that further study is needed to determine the potential of the rock unit.

+- Low Potential: Rock units that are poorly represented by fossil specimens in institutional collections or based on a general scientific consensus that only preserve fossils in rare circumstances. - No Potential: Rock units that have no potential to contain significant paleontological resources, such as high-grade metamorphic rocks and plutonic igneous rocks.

-Using these criteria, based on the age of the geologic formation mapped at the project and the fossil record of the formation, the very old alluvial fan deposits at the project may be assigned with a high potential to yield significant paleontological resources.
+Using these criteria, based on the Pleistocene age of the sediments mapped at the Project site and nearby fossil localities found in similar deposits as the those at the Project site, the very old alluvial fan deposits can be considered to have an undetermined to high potential to yield significant paleontological resources.